Powers and Duties of the School Board; Indemnification

-- Presenting the District report card and School report card(s) to parents/guardians, and the community; these documents report District, School, and student performance.
+- Presenting the District report card and School report card(s) to parent/guardian, and the community; these documents report District, School, and student performance.

-- Establishing and supporting student discipline policies designed to maintain an environment conducive to learning, including deciding individual student suspension or expulsion cases brought before it.
+- Establishing and supporting student behavior policies designed to maintain an environment conducive to learning, including deciding individual student suspension or expulsion cases brought before it.

 - Establishing attendance units within the District and assigning students to the schools.